sa1181405/pbchocolate-private-writeups/jellyctf/rev/lost_in_translation/lost_in_translation.md

 It then finds the index `awascii_code = lookup.index(c)`, converts the index to an 8 bit binary, then converts this binary to awascii (replaces each 0 with `awa` and each 1 with `wa`)

-This is easily reversable as we can just split the remaining strng into chunks to represent binary, and convert each binary string back to its original character.
+This is easily reversable as we can just split the remaining string into chunks to represent binary, and convert each binary string back to its original character.

 Please see `sol.py` for my script on how to reverse this.